-Our customers and partners may choose to utilize less of our research and development services.
+Our current and future customers and partners may choose to utilize less of our research and development services.
 If the development and research work we undertake was materially reduced or ceased, we would lose an ongoing source of income which would have a material adverse effect on our business and financial position.

-Our business strategy and revenue relies on our ability to enter collaborative arrangements with other companies and there is a risk that we will not be able to enter into collaborative arrangements or strategic alliances with respect to our products.
+Our business strategy and revenue rely on our ability to enter collaborative arrangements with other companies and there is a risk that we will not be able to enter into collaborative arrangements with respect to our products.

-Our business strategy involves proving the broader applicability of our technology platform for a number of different products/technologies and then entering into collaborative arrangements, licensing agreements or strategic alliances with other life sciences companies or other industry participants for these products/ technologies.
+Our business strategy involves proving the broader applicability of our technology platform for a number of different products/technologies and then entering into collaborative arrangements, licensing agreements, strategic alliances or distribution arrangements for these products/ technologies.
 We have not established any internal product sales and marketing capacity and to achieve commercial success we must enter into and maintain successful arrangements with others to sell, market and distribute products that we are involved in developing.
-In seeking a collaborative arrangement, we need to compete against hundreds of technology companies for the attention of the limited pool of global multinationals.
 We may not be able to enter into such collaborative arrangements or strategic alliances in a timely fashion and on acceptable terms, if at all.
-An inability to enter such arrangement would be detrimental to our strategy, business and financial position.
+An inability to enter such arrangements would be detrimental to our strategy, business and financial position.

-Our ability to enter into collaborative arrangements or strategic alliances will suffer if the performances of the technologies developed by us are not perceived as being comparable or superior to established laboratory methods or other products.
-Other competitive factors may also act as obstacles in our ability to enter into partnership arrangements for certain opportunities.
+Our ability to enter into collaborative or strategic arrangements will suffer if the technologies developed by us are not perceived as being comparable or superior to established laboratory methods or other products.
+Other competitive factors may also act as obstacles to our ability to enter into such collaborative or strategic arrangements for certain opportunities.

-If we are unable to enter collaborative arrangements with respect to certain of our products/technologies, we may have to delay, reduce the scope of or eliminate some or all of our development programs or liquidate some or all of our assets or seek to raise additional capital.
+If we are unable to enter collaborative arrangements with respect to certain of our products/technologies, we may have to change strategy, delay, reduce the scope of or eliminate some or all of our development programs or liquidate some or all of our assets or seek to raise additional capital.
 As a result, we may not be able to pursue what we consider to be worthwhile commercial opportunities and significant monies and management time invested may be rendered unproductive and worthless.
-An inability to enter a collaborative arrangement or partnership would thus have a material adverse effect on our business and financial position.
+An inability to enter collaborative or strategic arrangements would thus have a material adverse effect on our business and financial position.